tipy/observable/README.md

-# Multicast
+# Obbservable

-Multicast is a lib to cast events to its subscribers.
+Observavle is a lib to notify events to its subscribers.